treszkai/linked-list-good-taste-python/README.md

-# Linked lists, pointer tricks and good taste
+# Linked lists, pointer tricks and good taste: Python version

+(The article is a Python adaptation of [mkirchner's version](https://github.com/mkirchner/linked-list-good-taste), with the text left intact apart from the language differences.)

 * [Introduction](#introduction)
 * [The code](#the-code)